coltonbatts/capturethisgpt/README.md

 2. Press Enter or click the send button
 3. Receive AI-powered responses tailored to video production

+### Navigation & Chat Management
+1. **New Chat**: Click "New chat" in the sidebar to start fresh conversations
+2. **Search Chats**: Click "Search chats" and type to filter your conversation history
+3. **Load Previous Chats**: Click any chat in the history to continue where you left off
+4. **Theme Toggle**: Use the sun/moon icon in the profile section to switch themes
+5. **Auto-Save**: Conversations are automatically saved as you chat

 ### Using Preset Templates
 1. Click on any of the quick action buttons:
    - "Summarize Frame.io Comments"